“The greatness of a community is most accurately measured by the compassionate actions of its members.” – Corretta Scott King

 The sales tech space has exploded in recent and it’s a lot to take in.
 It can be hard to really tell them all apart especially as they seem to position the exact same business and sales outcomes.

 The area that interested me most within the Vendor Neutral space was the blank canvas they had displayed.
-The canvas was the sales tech landscape that Nancy put together earlier this year but with no logos on it.
+The canvas was the sales tech vendor landscape, but with no logos on it.
 Instead, they provided red stickers for people to put on what categories they deemed most important.
 Besides the broad “sales enablement” section, the two that were most populated were “skill development” and “knowledge sharing”.
 I think this is a very important discovery and I would actually hypothesize that these are, relatively, the least catered categories.

 For the former, I’ve thought for a while – and this was validated by the ladies I sat with on the last morning – that we’ve seen the pendulum swing all the way to the technology side of the spectrum but that the market is demanding it swing back towards center and towards a more human-centric approach to skill development.
 Sales software is powerful and helpful and can be leveraged to do great things, but it is not a silver bullet.
 As for the latter, we have got to start sharing ideas and knowledge.
 Looking at my own career, I’ve learned the most from peers and mentors in a totally unstructured manner.
 I have been through an awful lot of formal sales training in my life through traditional sales methodology vendors and I can recall very little of it.
 Let’s enable reps to learn from each other.